How the Perfect Prepper Plans Still Go Wrong

 But…disasters do not wait for the perfect time and circumstances.
 They don’t always indicate their arrival and allow enough time for a trip to the store.
 (At least not a trip to the store during which everyone else in your geographic vicinity is competing for the same supplies.)

 Realizing this can take your preparedness to the next level.

-Here’s an example that happened to us this past weekend.
+Here’s an example that happened to us one weekend.

 On Friday, I spent the afternoon canning.
 I did a huge batch of tomatoes, and anyone who has ever canned tomatoes can tell you exactly how messy that was.
 My poor white kitchen looked like a crime scene.
 I made dinner and stacked the pots, pans, and dishes in the sink.
 I had a huge mess in the kitchen.
 I had a load of dirty laundry humming along in the washing machine as I began to tackle the chaos.

 Then, I turned on the faucet and nothing came out.